khanali83/Academic_Ease_Educational_Management_System/Readme.txt

 Credential for admin panel :

 Username: admin
-Password: Test@123
+Password: 1234

 Credential for Student / User panel :

-Username: anujk3
+Username: ALI
-Password: Test@123
+Password: ALI

  Or Register a new Student/User.